 Clinical Negligence

 Annie has a particular experience of clinical negligence cases.
-She is frequently instructed by NHS Resolution and private insurers to advise both in writing and in conference and draft statements of case in claims involving general medicine, general surgery, oncology, orthopaedics, cosmetic surgery, and dentistry.
-She has a busy court practice and regularly appears in interim applications, infant approval hearings and CCMCs in respect of clinical negligence claims.
+She is frequently instructed by NHS Resolution and insurers to advise and draft statements of case in a wide variety of clinical negligence claims.
+She has a busy court practice and regularly appears in interim applications, infant approval hearings and CCMCs.

 Examples of her recent work include: